 Users are leaving Ethereum due to high fees

-Many users left the Ethereum network, preferring other solutions due to the high fees, being the first cause of blockchain switching.
+Many users left the Ethereum network, preferring other solutions due to the high fees, which were the first cause of blockchain switching.
 In December, for example, fees exceeded $20 per transaction on average, according to Etherscan data.
 Right now, gas, as it is also known, is above $26, according to BitInfoCharts.

 By comparison, transaction fees on the Bitcoin network are, on average, above $2.09, according to the same source.
 Low costs translate to little congestion on the blockchain with the highest market valuation.

-2021 was a nightmare year for Ethereum fees, as the arrival of more users congested the network and, consequently, the price of commissions to trade increased significantly.
+2021 was a nightmare year for Ethereum fees, as the arrival of more users congested the network and consequently, the price of commissions to trade increased significantly.

-Just because of that, other blockchains started to grow, as many users of various decentralized applications took notice of other blockchains, such as Binance Smart Chain or Solana's, which took much of the market dominance during the year just ended.
+Because of that, other blockchains started to grow, as many users of various decentralized applications took notice of other blockchains, such as Binance Smart Chain or Solana‘s, which took much of the market dominance during the year just ended.